11/28/12

 WELL, WHAT IS IT?
 This is a layered dessert made with vanilla wafer cookies and a pineapple “pudding” topped with whipped topping, coconut, chopped pecans and maraschino cherries.

 Italian Bakeless Cake!
-A layered no-bake dessert with vanilla wafers and creamy pineapple “pudding” made with sweetened condensed milk and lemon juice topped with cool whip, coconut, cherries and pecans.
+The ORIGINAL layered no-bake dessert with vanilla wafers and creamy pineapple “pudding” made with sweetened condensed milk and lemon juice topped with cool whip, coconut, cherries and pecans.

 WHAT THICKENS THE “PUDDING”?
 Magic!
 Or chemistry.
 I won’t bore you with the details (lots of science stuff with pH, proteins, bonds and acid) but ultimately the acidic lemon juice reacts with the sweetened condensed milk in a way that naturally thickens it like custard or pudding.
 Cool, right?